uhuohuy/Indoor-Mall-Landmarks-Saliency/README.md

 is questionnaire results from volunteers.

 ## Usage
-The main function is Main_fold_5cross_validation.m, you could run the main function.
+The main function is in Main_fold_5cross_validation.m.
+Just run this file to get the result.

 ## Contact
 Comments, queries and bug reports are appreciated.